rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 Which indeed shows only the configuration for `doFilterMorphological`, and also reaffirms that the default value of this parameter is `False`.

-Now let's check that we can use the `-c` syntax of `pipetask run` to switch `doFilterMorphological` from its default value to `True` using the following command:
+Now let's check that you can use the `-c` syntax of `pipetask run` to switch `doFilterMorphological` from its default value to `True` using the following command:

 ```
 pipetask run \